oconn/domestic/README.md

 ### Goals for domestic

 - Develop a clean and consistent pattern for managing local state.
 - Ensure ease of testing local state.
 - Flexiblility to work with all clojurescript librarys that support reactive atoms (reagent, helix, etc...)

 ### When is local state the right choice?

 I've typcailly been on team "put everything in global state" and still heavily leverage it.
 Over time, while building larger clojurescript applications, I've noticed that there are instances when putting all state into a global database can be less than favorable and quite verbose.
 Most of the time it comes down to answering this question - **Do any other components care about this state?**.
 I've also started to view the global database as a one-to-one local representation of data stored on the server.
 So if it's not stored on the server, it may very well be a canidate for local state.
-At the end of the day, these are opinions and demostic is there for you when you decided to reach for local state management and want a clean and consistent solution.
+At the end of the day, these are opinions and domestic is there for you when you decide to reach for local state management and want a clean and consistent solution.

 ## Install